droonga/droonga.org/tutorial/1.0.6/dump-restore/index.md

 Done.
 ~~~

-To refresh the response cacne, restart the `droonga-http-server` on the destination node:
+To refresh response cacnes, restart the `droonga-http-server` on the destination node:

 ~~~
 (on node1)